rguico/Chicago-Crash-Browser/README.md

 > The Division of Traffic Safety requires the following statement be placed on any work product that incorporates or references our data.
 DISCLAIMER: The motor vehicle crash data referenced herein was provided by the Illinois Department of Transportation.
 The author is responsible for any data analyses and conclusions drawn.

-##Purpose
+## Purpose
 The purpose of the Crash Browser is two fold:

 1. Give planners, politicians, and policy makers the tools and information they need to make good decisions and prioritization about where to make investments about transportation safety.

-2. Give activists and advocates the information they need to demand change in the transportation system in the most effective way.
+1. Give activists and advocates the information they need to demand change in the transportation system in the most effective way.

-##Data
+1. Provide an opportunity for JavaScript developers and designers to contribute to an open-source project that benefits the community.

+## Data
 The Chicago Crash Browser uses only one of the three tables the state provides, called "CrashExtract".
 It's called this because the crash data is an extract from the entire database, extracted by year and city.
 Whenever the whole state was provided, all cities except Chicago ("City Code" != 1051) were stripped and uploaded to a PostgreSQL PostGIS-enabled database.

 ### Get the data